dvirgiln/dvirgiln.github.io/_posts/2019-02-25-akka-streams-windowing.md

 case class AddToWindow(ev: SalesRecord, w: Window) extends WindowCommand
 ```

-In the previous code we model the three different commands that define the different actions to do in the stream:
+In the previous code we model the three different commands that define the different actions to do in the stream.

+The following code it is the starting point of the streaming processing:
 ```
   //Generates window commands
   val subFlow = source.statefulMapConcat { () =>